 “And you know what else?
 I asked him.

 “Amanda is like me.
-She’s from American but she’s living here in Belgium without her family.”
+She’s from America but she’s living here in Belgium without her family.”

 “Without her mama?
 Like you?”
-His face fell.
-It fell the way it always does whenever he senses sadness or suffering.
+His face fell the way it always does whenever he senses sadness or suffering.